EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 $ cp actrl.bi2te3 ctrl.bi2te3
 ~~~

-There are five atoms in the unit cell: 2 Bi atoms and 3 Te atoms.
+There 2 Bi atoms and 3 Te atoms in the unit cell.
 Two of the Te atoms are symmetry equivalent.

 This template will not work as is; three essential pieces of information which **blm**{: style="color: blue"} does not supply are missing, to rectify this :